ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 # Update Payment Order

-Updates a payment order with a new split tree datastructure.
+Updates a payment order with a new "split tree" datastructure containing a ruleset for the distribution of funds.

 The new split tree datastructure is used for splitting payments in the payment order between payment recipients.